immersive-web/webxr-ar-module/spatial-tracking-explainer.md

 ## Practical-usage guidelines

 ### Inline sessions
 Inline sessions, by definition, do not require a user gesture or user permission to create, and as a result there must be strong limitations on the pose data that can be reported for privacy and security reasons.
 Requests for `viewer` reference spaces will always succeed.
-Requests for a `bounded` or an `unbounded` reference space will always be rejected on inline sessions.
-Requests for an `eye-level` or `floor-level` reference space may succeed but may also be rejected if the UA is unable provide any tracking information such as for an inline session on a desktop PC or a 2D browser window in a headset.
-The UA is also allowed to request the user's consent prior to returning an `eye-level` or `floor-level` reference space.
+Requests for a `bounded-floor` or an `unbounded` reference space will always be rejected on inline sessions.
+Requests for an `local` or `local-floor` reference space may succeed but may also be rejected if the UA is unable provide any tracking information such as for an inline session on a desktop PC or a 2D browser window in a headset.
+The UA is also allowed to request the user's consent prior to returning an `local` or `local-floor` reference space.

 ### Ensuring hardware compatibility
-Immersive sessions will always be able to provide `viewer`, `eye-level`, and `floor-level` reference spaces, but may not support other `XRReferenceSpace` types due to hardware limitations.
-Developers are strongly encouraged to follow the spirit of [progressive enhancement](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement) and provide a reasonable fallback behavior if their desired `bounded` or `unbounded` reference space is unavailable.
+Immersive sessions will always be able to provide `viewer`, `local`, and `local-floor` reference spaces, but may not support other `XRReferenceSpace` types due to hardware limitations.
+Developers are strongly encouraged to follow the spirit of [progressive enhancement](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement) and provide a reasonable fallback behavior if their desired `bounded-floor` or `unbounded` reference space is unavailable.
 In many cases it will be adequate for this fallback to behave similarly to an inline preview experience.

 ```js
 let xrSession = null;